 Partial In-service Credit:

-Partial In-service Credit (PIC) for Virginia law enforcement officers will be available.
+Partial In-service Credit (PIC) for Virginia law enforcement officers and continuing education credits for EMS will be available.

 Travel, Lodging, and Meals: